 An organ scholarship is true professional training, and is aimed at people who expect to become part of the next generation of skilled church musicians.
 A good standard of piano playing is expected, typically at grade 5 or higher.
 As well as the technical skills involved in playing the organ (which is very different to the piano), the organ scholar gains experience in a whole range of soft skills essential to a church musician, such as musical leadership, listening and accompanying sensitively, and performing with confidence in public.

-More details will be posted later in the year - the number of scholarships, and the timing, depends of course on how much funding we can get together, from donations and grant sources.
-If you'd like to help with the funding, our Sponsor a Pipe web page allows you do dedicate part of your donation towards training new organists; alternatively contact the Parish office about supporting this programme.
+If you'd like to help with the continued funding of the scholarships, our Sponsor a Pipe web page allows you do dedicate part of your donation towards training new organists; alternatively contact the Parish office about supporting this programme.